revbayes/revbayes.github.io/tutorials/brownian/index.md

 The Brownian motion can easily be applied to multiple traits.
 The exactly same procedure and model will be applied as above and thus we will skip the repetitive description.
-The interesting questions that you can ask about multiple traits is —amongst others— if rates between traits vary.
+The interesting questions that you can ask about multiple traits is--amongst others--if rates between traits vary.

 As an example we use now the first four characters of the data matrix,